symentis/BlackNest/README.md

   // Act: do the tuple
   let subject = asTuple(input)

-  // Assert: check the spec
+  // Assert: check all proofs
   try "First entry should still be the same"
     => subject.0 == expect.0
   try "Second entry should be double the first"